Did you know that 52% of users are likely to change services if they do not get a personal approach?

 That is why modern business owners must add as much personalization to their services as possible.
 Luckily, modern web solutions such as machine learning provide many personalization options.

-Machine learning has come a long way from being just an idea for a sci-fi novel: it is the reality of our world today.
-There is no industry (IT or non-IT) where artificial intelligence cannot optimize the efficiency of business processes.
+Machine learning has come a long way.
+From being just an idea for a sci-fi novel: it is the reality of our world today.
+There is no industry where artificial intelligence can’t optimize the efficiency of business processes.

-Personalization of search results, resulting in recommendations for users, is one of the most common ways to apply machine learning to a marketplace business.
-Through analyzing different aspects of the user’s behavior, the artificial intelligence algorithms can recommend goods and services that the user is likely to buy.
+Personalization of search results resulting in recommendations for users is one of the most common ways to apply machine learning to a marketplace business.

-The machine learning algorithms can improve the user’s experience by analyzing the following data:
+The machine learning algorithm can boost the improvement of the user’s experience.
+It is possible by analyzing the following data: